Why Should I Use Cloud-Based Storage in Project Management Software?

 Cloud storage offers many benefits compared to local storage options, which is likely why, as of 2018, 96% of businesses were already using at least one public or private cloud solution.

 Project management software enables you to zoom out to see the larger scope of work, such as how projects and teams affect one other and how resources are distributed across tasks.
 Project software also enables you to logically organize, link, and manage your information in a way that supports the completion of project goals and outcomes.
 It provides you with the ability to move tasks through stages of completion, as well as monitor and manage dependencies between tasks.
-You can use it to assign dates, resources, and other information as well as group subtasks into tasks and tasks into projects and monitor the progress of work completed on each task.
+You can use it to assign dates, resources, and other information and group subtasks into tasks, tasks into projects and monitor the progress of work completed on each task.

 By adopting cloud-based project management software, you create one centralized knowledge center that can easily be accessed by anyone, anywhere, at any time, as long as they have the right security access and an internet connection.

-This accessibility means that all of your project team members can easily and instantly access project documents and information whenever they need it, no matter where they are.
-Plus, team members can quickly upload reports, files, and other information from your project management software directly into the cloud.
+This accessibility means that all your project team members can easily and instantly access project documents and information whenever they need it, no matter where they are.
+Plus, team members can quickly upload reports, files, and other information from your project management software directly onto the cloud.

 Some companies are still hesitant to use cloud-based solutions due to security concerns.
 Fortunately, these concerns tend to be unfounded.
-In fact, cloud-based software tends to be more secure than having the software installed in hundreds of computers.
+Cloud-based software tends to be more secure than having the software installed on hundreds of computers.

 A primary reason for this security difference is that state-of-the-art security teams for on-premise software are cost-prohibitive for many businesses.
 Large cloud storage providers can more easily afford to hire full-time security experts to protect their data.